 Until we know more about how to stop serial killers before they start to kill or refine ways of capturing them before they continue the cycle of murder, they will continue to be as much a part of reality as murder itself.

-For lots more information about serial killers and related topics, check out the links on the next page.
+For lots more information about serial killers and related topics, check out the links below.